 Liz Dimmick, Scientific Games

-The meeting was called to order by Chair Campbell at 9:30 a.m.
+The meeting was called to order at 10:30 a.m. by Vice Chair Scala.

 FINANCE COMMITTEE REPORT – Mary Cassani

-The contingency funds are in the positive except for the Fast Play games, and expired, unclaimed prizes are closing in on $1.7 million.
+All Contingency Funds are in the positive and expired, unclaimed prizes are over $1.6 million.

 The press clip report was distributed.